 At Under 1 Roof we aim to provide children with excellent care and learning in an environment that is welcoming, clean, safe and secure and in which staff members are committed, motivated and well-trained.
-Children also enjoy many extra facilities, including a performing arts centre, a soft play centre facility.
+Children also enjoy many extra facilities.

 for 3 – 18 months